RudolfHK/fs-bom-tool/README.md

 ## Usage
 1. Create .env file in head dir

-2. write your Clickup API KEY and FSG BOM tool credentials in the .env file like this
+2. write your FSG BOM tool credentials in the .env file like this
     ```sh
-    CLICKUPAPIKEY = xxxxxxxxx
     FSGUSER = name
     FSGPASSWD = password
     ```